nhmvienna/MinION_barcoding/README.md

 ### MinION_barcoding workshop

-On your home directory on the server clone this repository by typing the follwoing in your commandline
+In your home directory on the server, clone this repository by typing the follwoing in your commandline

 ```bash
 git clone https://github.com/nhmvienna/MinION_barcoding